How to Get 100% Reliable WordPress Backups: Complete Guide

 Why web host backups shouldn’t be your only backups

-Web host backups are a good option for first-time users, but should not be the only backups of your website.
+However, they cannot and should not be your only backup solution.
 There are several occasions where people have lost their websites entirely, in spite of getting web host backups.

 Common reasons why web host backups are unreliable: